 "If they do it once, it could be a fluke, however repeatedly means that it's a flaw, a red flag, and extremely hard to change," she says.
 "It's totally fine to bring up something that bothers you, sometimes the person just needs to hear the critique, and they will change.
 However, if they refuse to change, you can either live with it or move on."

-To keep your new relationship going in a healthy direction, we asked Pineda to share the early relationship mistakes she often sees as a matchmaker, so you can watch out for them, too.
+To keep your new relationship going in a healthy direction, read on for the early relationship mistakes Pineda often sees as a matchmaker, so you can watch out for them, too.

 Rushing Into a Relationship

-"I've heard too many stories of people rushing into a relationship without taking the proper amount of time (three months) to get to know each other," Pineda said.
+Slow and steady is the name of the game.
+"I've heard too many stories of people rushing into a relationship without taking the proper amount of time (three months) to get to know each other," Pineda says.
 "What we've seen at Matchmakers in the City is quick in, quick out."

 Showering the Person With Gifts